moosemoose22/Video-in-your-browser-using-webRTC/README.md

-WebRTC-video
+Video communications system in your browser!
 ============

 **_Proof-of-concept peer-to-peer video using the HTML5 Javascript API webRTC video engine_**

-This is a demo of the new webRTC functonality in your browser.
-You can make video calls now without any plug-ins!!

-There are tons of webRTC demos on the web.
-I wanted to do webRTC video too!
+This project demonstrates a miniature audio/video communications system using HTML5 as the audio/video engine.
+It was originally built as a proof-of-concept: could I get video to work without any additional plug-ins?
+And it works!! :)
+This project also demonstrates a miniature communications system that makes and logs calls between 2 users.

 I wanted to create a demo that could be installed on most web hosting service provider accounts.
 This meant that I couldn't use node.js or a unix service in C for signaling.

+I also wanted to build the basics of a communications service.
+It would log all users and messaging.
+The uploaded version deletes all old data in order to keep a clean database.
+You can easily change that to log all calls.

-We use AJAX, PHP, and a MySQL database for signalling.
+We use AJAX, PHP, and a MySQL database for signaling and logging all communications.

 Breakdown of files:
 *videologin.html--*	Initial login page.
 We take your login name and put it in the database for use in video calls.